Patienceira/CRPMS/README.md

-# 🎉 patience - National Practical Exam 2025 🎉
+# 🎉 patience -CPRMS PRO 🎉

 Welcome!
-This project is my **final practical exam** for the **National Practical Exam 2025** — a real-world web app built from scratch to showcase my skills in frontend and backend development.
+This project is my **CPRMS** for the **CPRMS** — a real-world web app built from scratch to showcase my skills in frontend and backend development.

 ## 🚀 Why This Project?